swimos/swimos-docs/src/_rust-server/map-lanes.md

 # Overview

-A Map Lane stores a list of key-value mappings.
-When the map has an entry updated or removed the change is propagated to all attached uplinks and this differs to [Value Lanes]({% link _rust-server/value-lanes.md %}) where the entire state of the lane is propagated.
-A Map Lane meets the following requirements:
+A Map Lane stores a list of key-value pairs.
+When the map has an entry updated or removed all attached uplinks are notified and this differs to [Value Lanes]({% link _rust-server/value-lanes.md %}) where the entire state of the lane is sent.
+A Map Lane has the following properties:

-- A Map Lane stores key-value mappings.
-Internally, the Map Lane is backed by a [HashMap](https://doc.rust-lang.org/std/collections/struct.HashMap.html) and places the additional constraint that both the key and value types must implement the [Form]({% link _rust-server/forms.md %}) trait.
+- A Map Lane stores key-value pairs.
+Both the key and value types must implement the [Form]({% link _rust-server/forms.md %}) trait.
 - Following an entry being inserted or removed, a corresponding `on_update` or `on_remove` lifecycle event handler will be invoked.
 - The Map Lane may be cleared using the `clear` function on the [Handler Context's]({% link _rust-server/handler-context.md %}) and a registered `on_clear` lifecycle event handler will be invoked.
 - A Map Lane may be subscribed to using a [Map Downlink]({% link _rust-server/map-downlinks.md %}).